LinkedIn Emoji Guide

 Where to Place Emojis

-1. Hook emoji (line 1): One emoji at the very start grabs attention. πŸš€ and πŸ‘‡ have the highest CTR.
+1. Hook emoji (line 1): One emoji at the very start grabs attention. πŸš€ and πŸ‘‡ are popular directional emojis for hooks.

 2. Section anchors: At the start of each paragraph, use an emoji as a visual bullet.
 Readers scan these before deciding to read.